-Even though bamboo is used to make this fabric, the process can be toxic to the planet.
+Even though bamboo plants are used to make this fabric, the process can be toxic to the planet.
 Some of these chemicals are also harmful to workers.
 To acquire this fabric, manufacturers apply the conventional viscose rayon production process.
 As a result, bamboo viscose requires a lengthy process.

-After planting and harvesting the bamboo plant, the workers extract bamboo cellulose from the wood pulp.
+After planting and harvesting the bamboo plant, the workers extract bamboo cellulose from the bamboo pulp.
 This involves breaking down wood into small chunks and exposing it to a chemical solvent.
 Through this, the bamboo cellulose is acquired.
 The process then goes as follows:

 This process involves the heavy usage of harmful chemicals such as carbon disulfide and sulfuric acid.

 Another manufacturing process to acquire bamboo fabric and fibers is using a closed-loop method.
 Instead of using harmful chemicals like carbon disulfide, this process doesn’t chemically change the cellulose structure.

 The closed-loop process, therefore, creates a fabric that is natural and organic.
 Also, factories dispose of the solvents used to make bamboo rayon in the viscose rayon process.
 It is classified as waste.
 On the other hand, they can use solvents in this closed-loop process over again.
 This leads to a better environmentally-friendly impact.

 This method is the most friendly to the environment.
 The processing doesn’t involve chemicals.
 Rather, it requires mechanical processing.
 To acquire these bamboo fibers, you mechanically crush the plants.

 Afterward, they add natural enzymes to the crushed wood fibers.
 Then, they wash these fibers and spin them into bamboo yarn.

 Producers utilize bamboo to make a variety of products.
 For instance, the paper industry uses it in paper production.
 However, bamboo fibers for clothes came about in the 20th century.
-It is important to note that there had been attempts over the years to generate fiber to be turned into apparel.
+It is important to note that there had been attempts over the years to generate fiber to be turned into eco-friendly fabric for apparel.